 Cross-premises coexistence: Simple coexistence is an email coexistence configuration that offers only the basic feature of a unified global address list (GAL) and mail routing between the on-premises and Exchange Online organizations.

 Deployment Consultant: The Deployment Consultant (Microsoft or partner) is the primary resource for customers to work with on technical and project related items.
 The Deployment Consultant is the primary contact for your Technical Lead.

-Directory synchronization The Windows Azure Active Directory Sync Tool replicates an organization’s on-premises Active Directory information for mail-enabled objects to the Office 365 environment.
-Using the Windows Azure Active Directory Sync Tool, your company’s administrators can keep your on-premises Active Directory continuously synchronized with Office 365.
+Directory synchronization The Azure Active Directory Sync tool replicates an organization’s on-premises Active Directory information for mail-enabled objects to the Office 365 environment.
+Using the Directory Sync tool, your company’s administrators can keep your on-premises Active Directory continuously synchronized with Office 365.
 This not only allows you to create synchronized versions of each user account and group, but also allows GAL synchronization from your local Exchange Server environment to Exchange Online.
-Organizations that are deploying hybrid scenarios must deploy the Windows Azure Active Directory Sync Tool on a separate, on-premises server.
+Organizations that are deploying hybrid scenarios must deploy the Directory Sync tool on a separate, on-premises server.
 The synchronization from your on-premises Active Directory to the Office 365 Active Directory environment is one way.